DerekKaknes/Introduction-to-Data-Science-and-Software-Development/Curriculum/1_Unix_Cmd_Vim/Introduction.md

 3. Configure your Bash.profile so that it loads your local setings when the application loads.
 4. Use Vim and Vundle to customize your text editor.
-5. Comfortably explain what your PATH varialbe is, where to find it and how to change it from the command line.
+5. Comfortably explain what your PATH variable is, where to find it and how to change it from the command line.

 # Extra Resources for Those Interested